AnubhavGupta3377/Reinforcement-Learning/Readme.md

 - We also learn about Synchronous Dynamic Programming and Asynchronous Dynamic Programming methods
 - I missed adding bootstrapping to the notes.
 Many DP methods update estimates of values of states based on estimates of values of successor states.
 That is they **update estimates based on other estimates**.
 This general idea is known as **bootstrapping**.

-### Implementations Details
-For implementing and testing the algorithms, I have used Google Colab.

-#### openai_gym_tutorial
-- Notebook to set up the Gym environment (Resource: https://gym.openai.com/docs/)

 **NOTE: This is a work in progress.
 This repo will updated soon.**